West Virginia Sports Betting Information– Sportsbooks, Betting Sites

 In early March, West Virginia became the first state to legalize sports betting during the 2018 legislative term.
 Pennsylvania legalized it in 2017.
 West Virginia passed bills in both the Senate and the House within two weeks of each other.
 The West Virginia Lottery Sports Wagering Act gives the state lottery regulatory and licensure responsibilities.

 The new law does not include the “integrity fee” the pro leagues have been pushing for, although Governor Jim Justice walked back on that and forced a summit, creating a bit of a fiasco.
 Justice suggested that the state welcomes a “partnership” with the pro sports leagues and that he would consider calling a special session of the legislature to amend the law.
-(As of June 18, 2018, he had not.)
+Didn’t happen.

 As far as online betting, the new West Virginia law will allow for online sports wagering.
 As in every other state, patrons will have to be located in West Virginia to participate in mobile or online betting.
 On June 21, the West Virginia Lottery Commission issued the WV sports betting regulations.